cheshmapoosh/scm.channelmanager/scm-uaa/src/main/resources/readme.txt

 it is possible in two method

 1) Basic Method
-Basic Authorization Header should be send. grant_type=client_credentials
+Basic Authorization Header should be sent. grant_type=client_credentials

 2) Post Method
-following parameters should be send as (form-data/x-www-form-urlencoded/querystring): client_id=mb client_secret=myClientSecretValue
+following parameters should be sent as (form-data/x-www-form-urlencoded/querystring): client_id=mb client_secret=myClientSecretValue
 grant_type=client_credentials